gardener/gardener/docs/usage/shoot_settings/shoot_autoscaling.md

 ## Vertical Pod Auto-Scaling

 This form of auto-scaling is not enabled by default and must be explicitly enabled in the `Shoot` by setting `.spec.kubernetes.verticalPodAutoscaler.enabled=true`.
 The reason is that it was only introduced lately, and some end-users might have already deployed their own VPA into their clusters, i.e., enabling it by default would interfere with such custom deployments and lead to issues, eventually.
+Also if `ShootVPAEnabledByDefault` admissionPlugins is enabled then `.spec.kubernetes.verticalPodAutoscaler.enabled` will be set to true.

 Gardener is also leveraging an upstream community tool, i.e., the Kubernetes [`vertical-pod-autoscaler` component](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
 If enabled, Gardener will deploy it as part of the control plane into the seed cluster.